kingknight07/Crop-Recommendation-System/README.md

 ![Prediction Error Distribution](images/error.png)

-The prediction error distribution chart shows the spread of errors across predictions.
-The majority of predictions are accurate with minimal error.
+The prediction error distribution chart shows the errors across predictions.
+The majority of predictions are accurate with small error.